rsdoiel/antenna/planet.md

 ---

-## Trump says he will meet Putin 'very shortly'
+## Trump-Putin meeting to take place in Alaska on 15 August

 date: 2025-08-08, from: RTÉ News

-US President Donald Trump has said that he will meet "very shortly" with Russian President Vladimir Putin in a bid to end the war in Ukraine.
+US President Donald Trump has said that his meeting with Russian President Vladimir Putin will take place on 15 August in Alaska.

 <br>